thomasclarke1969/documentation/platform/introduction/deduplication.md

 }
 ```

-`If-None-Match` is only required if you are retrying failed requests.
+`If-None-Match` is only required if you want the ability to retry failed requests.